Creating content is hard.

 When you have to pay attention to a million things, something as simple as writing starts to feel like a highwire act.
 One small mistake and you’re dead.

 Yes, SEO is important.
 Social media can be helpful.
-Teaching people something valuable is an awesome way to do marketing.
+Creating evergreen content to teach people something valuable is an awesome way of doing marketing.

 But focusing on a million things takes the attention away from the one thing that actually matters.

 To give you some ideas, I wrote down a couple of ways you can create awesome web content without writing.

 (And yes I do realize the irony of writing a giant guide about creating content without writing.)